 A Deakin scholarship might change your life.
 If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-As a Graduate of the Master of Business Analytics you will have developed a broad set of business analytic skills highly sought after in every industry sector, particularly within professional services firms and government.
+As a Deakin Master of Business Analytics graduate, you will develop a broad set of business analytic skills that are highly sought after in every industry sector, particularly within professional services firms and government.
 There are many career paths you could take, including:

 Completion of this course grants eligibility for entry as a Professional member of the Australian Computer Society (ACS).